lpage30/MMM-ConfigurationUI/README.md

 - The angular webapp is hosted in an IFRAME on MagicMirror (similar to calendar and others)

 ## Configuration UI Server (Angular server)
-The angular server operates and is constructed like any other server.
+The angular server operates and is constructed like any other angular server.
 It knows about the rest APIs hosted by the Module's node_helper, and uses them to read and write the module configurations.

 After reading the module configurations, the initial web page will be a menu of each module that can be configured.